 Each of the animals also connects to one of the five elements (fire, earth, metal, water, wood) and this year will be an earth pig year.
 Earth pigs are social butterflies with friends from all walks of life.
 They have considerable support in both work and life.
 They have fortunate lives and can find happiness.
 They are successful later in life.
 However, they aren’t the most romantic people and might need to work on their emotional maturity.

 Earth pigs’ strength lies in their ability to cultivate good interpersonal relationships.
 They are also punctual and have a strong sense of time.
 Earth pigs can over exert themselves in their vigor and have many accidents.
 They have excellent luck in wealth throughout their whole lives.
 With good money management skills, earth pigs can live comfortably through the money they make from their careers.
 The key to career success for earth pigs is to follow the lead of their predecessors.
 Earth pigs are conservative with their feelings and are thought to be unromantic.

 However, when they do find love, they are loyal and devoted to their partner.
 The earth element is so powerful, that so the is probably the most trustworthy of all zodiac signs.

 We can expect these qualities to be reflected into society with better relationships between and among divergent groups and potentially more positive relationships between countries.
 There is the possibility of new discoveries in science and improvements in technology – all leading to improved financial positions for people who apply themselves.
 This new year is expected to be one of growth, positive and improved relationships, and overall good cheer.
 A time to rejoice and develop a positive attitude and approach to life.
 You will feel the reality of the motto: “Put on a happy face!”

-For more interesting articles about nutrition, macrobiotics, and living a healthy lifestyle, please visit Denny’s macrobiotic blog.
+Schedule a macrobiotic consultation with Denny Waxman or for more interesting articles about nutrition, macrobiotics, and living a healthy lifestyle, please visit Denny’s macrobiotic blog.